richecr/duck-orm/docs/models/methods.md

 async def find_all_tables():
 ```

-Asynchronous method that returns all table names persisted in the database
+Asynchronous method that returns all table names persisted in the database.
-of data.

 ``` python
 print(await Person.find_all_tables())